 Upon the satisfactory completion of five (5) years of continuous service with the Alameda Police Department, Public Safety Dispatchers', Senior Public Safety Dispatchers' and Public Safety Communications Supervisor's regular base monthly salary shall be increased by one and one half percent (1.5%).
-Upon the satisfactory completion of ten (10) years of continuous service with the Alameda Police Department, Public Safety Dispatchers', Senior Public Safety Dispatchers' and Public Safety Dispatchers', Senior Public Safety Dispatchers', and Public Safety Communications Supervisor's regular base monthly salary shall be increased by an additional one and one half percent (1.5%) to a total of three percent (3.0%).
+Upon the satisfactory completion of ten (10) years of continuous service with the Alameda Police Department, Public Safety Dispatchers', Senior Public Safety Dispatchers' and Public Safety Communications Supervisor's regular base monthly salary shall be increased by one and one half percent (1.5%) to a total of three percent (3.0%).